muehmar/gradle-openapi-schema/README.md

   framework supports unknown properties, no validation error will occur in case of additional properties.
 * The combination of `properties` and `additionalProperties` for object types is not supported.
 If both keywords are present, only `properties` will be used, the value of `additionalProperties` gets ignored.
+* Multi-Types in v3.1.0 are not supported, i.e. the list in type can contain only one type and optionally the `null` type.

 ## Change Log